Smertig/banana/docs/api/tg/methods/copy_message.rst

    .. cpp:member:: variant_t<integer_t, string_t> chat_id

    Unique identifier for the target chat or username of the target channel (in the format @channelusername)

+   .. cpp:member:: optional_t<integer_t> message_thread_id

+   Unique identifier for the target message thread (topic) of the forum; for forum supergroups only

    .. cpp:member:: variant_t<integer_t, string_t> from_chat_id